ekhu94/ekhu94/README.md

 <h2>I'm a recent Flatiron graduate and web developer.</h2>

 <p>
     I specialize in building scalable web applications and working across the full stack.
 With a background in music and education, my greatest passion in life is learning and mastering new languages, whether it be Japanese or Javascript.
-I love tackling new problems head-on and strive to never stop on my learning journey.
+I love tackling coding problems head-on and strive to never stop on my learning journey.
 </p>

 <h2>Technologies</h2>